Aneesah Morrow: Junior season

 On May 5, 2023, Morrow announced she was transferring to LSU.
 On November 7, 2023, Morrow started in the first game of the season, recording six points and four rebounds, as the preseason No. 1 Tigers were upset 78–92 by No. 20 Colorado.
 She moved to the bench for the next three games, but returned to the starting lineup in a game at Southeastern Louisiana in Angel Reese's absence.
 Morrow had a memorable performance at the 2023 Cayman Islands Classic, where LSU was still missing Reese, and in the early moments of the first game, another starting forward, Sa'Myah Smith, was lost to injury.
-In the first game, Morrow recorded 28 points, 10 rebounds, and 5 steals in a 99-65 win against Niagara.
-In the second game, Morrow led the Tigers with 37 points and 16 rebounds in a close 76–73 win over Virginia.
-Following these performances, Morrow was named AP and ESPN's Player of the Week, as well as the SEC Player of the Week and was included in the USBWA Ann Meyers Drysdale National Player of the Week team.
-LSU finished second in the SEC regular season with a 13–3 record and advanced to the finals of the 2024 SEC women's basketball tournament, where Morrow was the top scorer of the team with 19 points in a 72–79 loss to South Carolina.
+In the first game, she recorded 28 points, 10 rebounds, and five steals in a 99-65 win against Niagara.
+In the second game, she led the Tigers with 37 points and 16 rebounds in a 76–73 win over Virginia.
+Following these performances, she was named AP and ESPN's Player of the Week, as well as the SEC Player of the Week and was included in the USBWA Ann Meyers Drysdale National Player of the Week team.
+LSU finished second in the SEC regular season with a 13–3 record and advanced to the finals of the 2024 SEC women's basketball tournament, where she was the top scorer of the team with 19 points in a 72–79 loss to South Carolina.
 With a 28–5 record, LSU earned the third seed in what was Morrow's first NCAA Tournament.
-In her debut, Morrow led the team as the top scorer with 15 points in their 70–60 first-round win against Rice.
+In her tournament debut, she led the team in scoring with 15 points in their 70–60 first-round win against Rice.
 LSU advanced to the Elite Eight, where they lost 87–94 to Iowa.
-Following the season, Morrow was named to First-team All-SEC, an Honorable Mention All-American by AP, USBWA, and WBCA, as well as a finalist for the Cheryl Miller Award.
+Following the season, she was named to First-team All-SEC, an Honorable Mention All-American by AP, USBWA, and WBCA, as well as a finalist for the Cheryl Miller Award.